scijs/scijs-ndarray-for-matlab-users/README.md

 var ops = require('ndarray-ops')
 var show = require('ndarray-show')

-// Set each element of the diagonal of a (5x5 matrix of ones) to 2: ops.assigns(diag(a, 3))
+// Set each element of the diagonal of a (5x5 matrix of ones) to 3: ops.assigns(diag(a, 3))

-// Double the first two rows:
+// Double the first two columns: ops.mulseq(a.hi(null,2))
-ops.mulseq(a.hi(null,2))

 console.log(show(a))